A Survey on Adversarial Contention Resolution: Introduction

 \begin{itemize}[leftmargin=5.85cm] \item[]{\it ``I saw two New Yorkers, complete strangers, sharing a cab.
 One guy took the tires and the radio; the other guy took the engine.''} -- David Letterman \end{itemize}

 How do we share a resource?
 This is a common problem, not only in large cities such as New York City, but also in a wide range of computer systems such as: wireless clients in WiFi networks~\cite{bianchi2000performance} and cellular networks~\cite{RamaiyanDo14}; processes in a shared-memory architecture~\cite{Ben-DavidB17}; nodes deciding on membership in a maximal independent set~\cite{daum2013maximal}; and concurrency control for databases~\cite{mitra:probabilistic,mitra:non-exlusive}.
-These are examples where system participants must share a resource, such as memory, disk storage, a data structure, or a wired or wireless communication channel. \defn{Contention resolution} refers to this challenge of coordinating access to a common resource, and it arises from challenges posed by early computer systems.
-Over time, the problem has evolved to capture the challenges motivated by modern systems, such as wireless security, quality of service, and energy efficiency.
+These are examples where system participants must share a resource, such as memory, disk storage, a data structure, or a wired or wireless communication channel. \defn{Contention resolution} refers to this challenge of coordinating access to a common resource.

+The origins of contention resolution lie with initial research on databases and old Ethernet networks~\cite{kurose:computer}.
+However, the problem has grown in importance with the adoption of wireless communication, where the resource under contention is a broadcast channel.
+This began with the ALOHA protocol~\cite{abramson1985development}, which initiated an effort in the research community to understand the performance of ALOHA, particularly when packet arrival times are dictated by a stochastic process (for examples, see \cite{ALOHAnet,tsybakov1979ergodicity,ferguson1975control,fayolle1977stability,abramson1977throughput,rosenkrantz1983instability,kelly1987number,kelly:decentralized}).
+A foundational algorithm from this time period is randomized \defn{binary exponential backoff (\beb)} \cite{MetcalfeBo76}, which continues to play an important role in wireless communication.
+Subsequently, a number of variants were designed and analyzed, such as polynomial backoff \cite{haastad1996analysis}.
+The core ideas used by these older algorithms of multiplicatively increasing and decreasing the sending probability (i.e., ``backing on'' and ``backing off'') remain key building blocks for many recent results.

+While models with stochastic arrivals received significant attention from the theory community, empirical studies emerged to suggest that traffic often exhibits bursty behavior~\cite{martin2023self,Teymori2005,yu:study}, where a large batch of packets arrive simultaneously.
+Thus, researchers considered a setting where a batch of packets arrive together and must be successfully transmitted on the shared channel before the next batch arrives, and so on.
+While this burstiness is still somewhat well-behaved---since batches never overlap---it posed new challenges over the stochastic setting.
+A surprising result by Bender et al. \cite{bender:adversarial} demonstrated that \beb performs sub-optimally, requiring $\Omega(n\log n)$ slots to complete a single batch of $n$ packets.
+This spurred interest in better algorithms for batched arrivals, and we discuss these results in Section~\ref{sec:backoff-algorithms}.